-If you and your partner are having a hard time getting pregnant, you may be one of the millions of couples suffering from infertility.
+If you and your partner are having a hard time getting pregnant, you may be one of the millions of couples struggling with infertility.
 In the United States, infertility affects roughly 15% of couples.
-Fortunately, medical advances have provided a number of pathways to treat fertility problems and increase your chance of getting pregnant.
+Fortunately, reproductive technology has advanced in recent years and couples have multiple pathways to achieve a healthy pregnancy.

 What is infertility?

-A couple is considered infertile if they are unable to get pregnant after actively trying for 1 year.
-About half of couples are able to get pregnant after trying for 6 months, and about 90% will get pregnant within a year.
+A couple is considered infertile if they are unable to get pregnant after actively trying for one year.
+About half of couples are able to get pregnant after trying for six months.
+According to the CDC, about 20% of married women are infertile.

 However, in one-third of couples who struggle to conceive, the issue is male infertility.
-The couple’s infertility may be due to a problem with either the man’s or the woman’s medical conditions, reproductive system, or both.
+The couple’s infertility may be due to a problem with either partner’s medical conditions, reproductive system, or both.
 Infertility is sometimes a symptom of an underlying health problem that needs medical attention.

-If you have been trying to get pregnant for at least a year, make an appointment with your gynecologist.
+If you have been trying to conceive for at least a year, make an appointment with your gynecologist.
 You may want to visit your doctor earlier if you are having difficulty getting pregnant and are over 35 or have any of the following:

-- You have endometriosis, pelvic inflammatory disease (PID), polycystic ovary syndrome (PCOS), or have been treated for cancer
+- Endometriosis, pelvic inflammatory disease (PID), polycystic ovary syndrome (PCOS), or have been treated for cancer.

-- You have had fertility problems or more than one miscarriage in the past
+- Previous fertility problems or more than one miscarriage.

 What are the main causes of infertility in men?

 Low sperm count or abnormal sperm

 Common causes of low production of sperm can be due to genetic defects, diabetes, infections, injuries, or past surgeries.
-As a man ages, sperm production decreases, along with sperm motility, thus reducing the chances of pregnancy occurring.
+As a man ages, sperm production decreases, along with sperm motility, thus reducing the chances of pregnancy.